Once you have an offer

 - Pay your tuition fee deposit (international students only) of £2,000 to confirm your place and send us a copy of your personal details page of your passport.

-If you are unable to meet all the conditions outlined in our offer letter, or you wish for personal reasons not to take up our offer, you can request that our conditional offer be deferred until a later date.
-Generally, applicants may be allowed to defer their places up to a maximum of 2 years but some departments may only allow one deferral.
+If you are unable to meet all the conditions outlined in our offer letter, or you wish for personal reasons not to take up our offer, you can request deferral consideration to a potential later enrolment date.
+Please see the section below 'How do i defer my offer of a place' for further details.

 When all the conditions of an offer have been fulfilled, the Postgraduate Admissions Office will write to firmly accept you as a student of the University.
 Information on how to travel to Swansea (including details of our ‘meet and greet’ service for international students), enrolment, how to pay tuition fees and induction events for new postgraduates will also be sent to you.